 Finding a new career

 If you've got your heart set on changing careers, the first thing you'll need to do is research.
-Get started on coming up with suitable career change ideas by browsing job profiles, to find out more about what's involved with different roles and their entry requirements.
+Come up with suitable career change ideas by browsing job profiles.
+You'll be able to find out more about what's involved with different roles and their entry requirements.

 Through your research, you may find that you can gain the qualifications you need without studying for another degree.